Mario Monterosso: "Steady Girl" single

-On July 8, 2019, Monterosso recorded the single "Steady Girl" b/w "Waiting for a Beer" at Sun Studio in Memphis.
+On 8 July 2019, Monterosso recorded the single "Steady Girl" b/w "Waiting for a Beer" at Sun Studio in Memphis.
 The A-side is a cover of an obscure rockabilly song recorded at Memphis Recording Service on December 8, 1956, and was initially unreleased.
 A collector sold a 78 rpm acetate containing two takes of the track to Black and Wyatt Records, who in turn reissued the tracks as a 7-inch single in 2019.
 The two tracks were discussed as potentially being the earliest known garage rock recordings.
 Monterosso's cover version streamlines the original song, and is coupled with an original song entitled "Waiting For a Beer," the latter recorded in a country & western / honky tonk style.
-The Monterosso single features layout by Claudio "Greg" Gregori, and was released on January 16, 2020 by Black and Wyatt.
+The single features cover layout by Claudio "Greg" Gregori, and was released on 16 January 2020 by Black and Wyatt.

 Take It Away

 In early 2020, Monterosso recorded an instrumental album with Dale Watson that featured all instrumental tracks, four of which Monterosso had written.
 During this time, he wrote "The Ballad of Zorro," a tribute to the 1975 Italian swashbuckler film Zorro and its Guido & Maurizio De Angelis-penned soundtrack.
 With this and a number of other songs written, Monterosso then flew to Sicily to visit his ailing mother.
-While there, he had Rome-based engineer Matteo Spinazzè travel to Sicily to record an album on location in the 18th-century home in Trecastagni owned by his family where he was staying.
+While there, he had Rome-based engineer Matteo Spinazzè recorded an album on location in an 18th-century house in Trecastagni owned by his family.
 The album was recorded in summer 2020 with a backup band featuring childhood friends of Monterosso's.
 The album was recorded live, and minimal overdubs were added later.
 One track, "Midnight In Memphis," features narration by Tav Falco.
 A video for "The Ballad of Zorro" was filmed in Sicily by singer-songwriter Fabio Abate.

-The album, titled Take It Away, was initially released on digital formats only on February 14, 2022, by Org Music in Los Angeles.
+The album, titled Take It Away, was initially released on digital formats only on 14 February 2022 by ORG Music in Los Angeles.
 The Memphis Flyer stated that the album's tracks "offer a guided tour through the instrumental sounds of the '50s and '60s."
 Both The Sicilian Post and US magazine Exotica Moderne noted that the album expanded on the sound established by guitar duo Santo and Johnny.